TFlanDev/todo/readme.md

 # Todo Web App (In Development)

-Early stages of a  to-do web application.
-The project is built using the Django framework and will feature a React frontend.
+The project features a Django/Python Backend and a React/JavaScript Frontend